Skip to Content

 Join your cruise at River City

-You’ll cruise past famous Bangkok landmarks and monuments all lit up as the sun sets so charge your phone for plenty of photos.
+You’ll cruise past famous Bangkok landmarks and monuments all lit up as the sun sets so charge your phone for plenty of photos on this boat ride, under bridges (yes you need to duck!), and past others doing the same thing on their boats.

 Dinner, cruise and Wat Arun on the Chao Phraya River